How asset managers can avoid a failed legal tech adoption

 No ROI

-Firms might not see ROI on implementing a solution if they choose the wrong tech or handle implementation and change management badly.
+Firms might not see ROI on a solution if they choose the wrong tech or handle implementation and change management badly.
 In the ContractWorks survey, 28% of respondents never saw ROI on their legal tech investment.

 Damaged employee relationships

-Asset managers shouldn’t underestimate the impact of a failed legal tech adoption on their staff.
+Private fund managers shouldn’t underestimate the impact of a failed legal tech adoption on their staff.
 A negative experience can hurt the employer-employee relationship, lower morale, and contribute to employee turnover.

 Of the survey respondents: